ploi/roadmap/README.md

 }
 ```

-Create a controller `php artisan make:controller Api\UserOAuthController` and add these functions:
+Create a controller `php artisan make:controller Api/UserOAuthController` and add these functions:

 ```php
 use App\Http\Resources\Api\UserOAuthResource;